helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>What we achieve inwardly will change outer reality.</h3 quote>
+<h3 quote align='center'>If God be God and man a creature made in image of the divine intelligence, his noblest function is the search for truth.</h3 quote>

 ---